5 people confirmed dead as COVID-19 outbreak hits Louisville retirement community

 LOUISVILLE, Ky.
 (WDRB) -- Mayor Greg Fischer said Thursday that 29 cases of COVID-19 have been confirmed inside Treyton Oaks, a retirement community on West Oak Street in Louisville.

+At least three more staff members can't report to work due to exposure to someone infected, according to facility officials.

-Seventeen residents, all but one of which tested positive for the coronavirus, were transferred Wednesday night to Norton Hospital Downtown.
+Seventeen residents, all but one of which tested positive for the coronavirus, were transferred Thursday morning to Norton Hospital Downtown.
+Kentucky Gov. Andy Beshear and Dr. Steven Stack, the state's public health commissioner, applauded the efforts of Treyton Oaks' staff, Norton Healthcare officials and city and state leaders in making the transfer of patients as smooth as possible.

+"I cannot praise enough this leadership team," said Stack, who choked up while talking Thursday about the coronavirus' impact on senior-living facilities. "...
+That leadership team at Treyton Oaks Towers had done everything, everything that I tried to anticipate and ask, 'Have you done this?
+Have you done this?'
+They had done it all and done more.
+They're heroes.
+They clearly care for their residents as if they were their own family."

+At least 104 residents and 48 staff members of long-term care facilities around Kentucky have tested positive for COVID-19, Beshear said Thursday.
+There have been 16 virus-related deaths tied to the state's long-term care facilities.

 City-wide, Fischer reported 17 new cases of the coronavirus Thursday, bringing the city's total to 495.